 Miniscript functions as a representation for scripts that makes these sort of operations possible.
 It has a structure that allows composition.
 It is very easy to statically analyze for various properties (spending conditions, correctness, security properties, malleability, ...).
 It can be targeted by spending policy compilers (see below).
 Finally, compatible scripts can easily be converted to Miniscript form - avoiding the need for additional metadata for e.g. signing devices that support it.

-For Sapio, we use a customized rust-miniscript which extends miniscript with functionality relevent to CheckTemplateVerify and Sapio.
+For Sapio, we use a customized fork of rust-miniscript library which extends miniscript with functionality relevant to CheckTemplateVerify and Sapio.
 All changes should be able to be upstreamed... eventually.

 The Policy type (named Clause in Sapio) allows us to specify the predicates upon which various state transitions should unlock.